ai-one/braindocsclient/README.md

-# braindocsClient
+# BraindocsClient

-The goal of the braindocsClient is to provide a utility for BrainDocs users to interact with the [BrainDocs API](https://ai-one.box.com/s/73fku761ffnekcwvb1pkl7rznqic0y6k).
+The goal of the BraindocsClient is to provide a utility for BrainDocs users to interact with the [BrainDocs API](https://ai-one.box.com/s/73fku761ffnekcwvb1pkl7rznqic0y6k).

-Currently it contains one script `braindocs2database` that helps the user to export analysis results from BrainDocs into a datbase of their choice.
+Currently it contains `braindocsclient` library for talking to the BrainDocs API and the script `braindocs2database` that helps the user to export analysis results from BrainDocs into a database of their choice.

 ## Installation